-Cargo Interests had their suspicions about the cause of the loss of the Vessel and sought to argue that the fire and subsequent sinking of the Vessel was as a result of a “personal act or omission” by the Owners.
-Article 4 of the Convention, headed, “Conduct barring limitation”, states:-
+Cargo Interests had their suspicions about the cause of the loss of the Vessel and sought to argue that the fire and subsequent sinking of the Vessel were as a result of a “personal act or omission” by the owners.
+Article 4 of the Convention, headed, “Conduct barring limitation”, states:

 Burden and standard of proof

-Consequently such cases are notoriously difficult to succeed.
+Consequently, such cases are notoriously difficult to succeed.
 In this case, the physical evidence lay on the ocean floor in deep water.
-Consequently it was necessary for the Court to piece together the events before, during and after the casualty as well as assessing the plausibility of the explanations provided by each sides’ experts as to cause of the loss of the Vessel.
+Consequently, it was necessary for the court to piece together the events before, during and after the casualty as well as assess the plausibility of the explanations provided by each sides’ experts as to the cause of the loss of the Vessel.

-Various witnesses of fact gave evidence, including the Owner, Master, Chief Engineer, superintendents and some junior officers of the Vessel.
-In assessing the quality of this evidence, in most of the cases, particularly with the more senior personnel, the Mr. justice Teare treated their evidence with “caution”
+Various witnesses of fact gave evidence, including the owner, Master, Chief Engineer, superintendents and some junior officers of the Vessel.
+In assessing the quality of this evidence, in most of the cases, particularly with the more senior personnel, Mr justice Teare treated their evidence with “caution”

 Each parties’ experts provided an opinion as to both the cause of the fire and the sinking.

-The Owner’s case was that the fire started when a fuel line fractured on number 2 generator.
-The fuel then sprayed towards number 1 generator which resulted in a pool of fuel accumulating in that generator’s save all.
-The spray then changed direction onto the hot surface of the unlagged turbo- charger on number 2 generator.
+The owner’s case was that the fire started when a fuel line fractured on the number 2 generator.
+The fuel then sprayed towards the number 1 generator which resulted in a pool of fuel accumulating in that generator’s save all.
+The spray then changed direction onto the hot surface of the unlagged turbocharger on the number 2 generator.
 This ignited and in turn ignited the fuel in the save-all.
-The fire then spread to a store room.
-The spray then changed direction again towards the store room.
+The fire then spread to a storeroom.
+The spray then changed direction again towards the storeroom.

 Cargo Interests sought to allege that the fire was deliberately started

-Having considered all the evidence Mr. Justice Teare concluded that each sequence of events described above was unlikely and, further still, the “…aggregation of such unlikelihoods…” led him to conclude that it was more likely than not that the fire started in the store-room and not as stated by the Owners.
-Further, given that no explanation had been put forward by the Owners as to how the fire could have started accidently in the store room area, there was a “…real and substantial possibility that the fire in the store room was started deliberately…”
+Having considered all the evidence Mr Justice Teare concluded that each sequence of events described above was unlikely and, further still, the “…aggregation of such unlikelihoods…” led him to conclude that it was more likely than not that the fire started in the store-room and not as stated by the owners.
+Further, given that no explanation had been put forward by the owners as to how the fire could have started accidentally in the storeroom area, there was a “…real and substantial possibility that the fire in the storeroom was started deliberately…”

 As to the “hot wiring”, the evidence was that for this to happen five events had to occur.
-The Mr. Justice Teare again concluded that whilst it was possible that all five events occurred that possibility was remote.
+TMr Justice Teare again concluded that whilst it was possible that all five events occurred that possibility was remote.

 Cargo Interests sought to allege that the Vessel was deliberately scuttled, by the deliberate opening of sea chests and ballast tank valves.